Methods: Measuring Health

 Individual measures and population-level indicators

-Health measures can record information on individuals or on whole populations.
+Health indicators can report information on individuals or on whole populations.
 The most familiar measures of population health, mortality or morbidity rates, are nonetheless based on counts of individuals, aggregated up to a population level (incidence rates and prevalence are examples).
-These may be termed aggregated measures of population health.2 A second class of health measures includes ecological indicators, used to record factors that directly affect human health.
-Many of these may be recorded either in the individual or in the environment: lead levels can be measured in the patient’s blood, or else in the air, water or soil.
-A third category of measures include environmental indicators that act indirectly and have no obvious analogue at the individual level; for example the existence of HEALTHY PUBLIC POLICY, which might be designed to enhance equity in access to care, or to limit smoking in public places.
+These may be termed aggregated measures of population health.2 A second class of health measures includes ecological indicators, used to record factors that affect human health directly.
+These may be recorded either in the individual or in the environment: lead levels can be measured in the patient’s blood, or else in the air, water or soil.
+A third category of measures include environmental indicators that act indirectly and have no obvious analogue at the individual level.
+Healthy public policies, for example, can be designed to enhance equity in access to care, or to limit smoking in public places.
 Such policies may be viewed as indicators of the healthiness of the entire population: is this a caring society that tries to protect the health of its citizens?
 The contrast between aggregated and indirect environmental measures corresponds to the distinction between health in the population and health of the population that was introduced in Chapter 1.

 Incidence and Prevalence